mnot/redbot/redbot/message/headers/README.md

 parsing, including:

  * `GenericHeaderSyntax` - Splits comma-separated list values, so that
-   `values` contains a field value per item.
+   `values` contains a value per item.

     For example, `Cache-Control: foo, bar` will get `["foo", "bar"]` if _parse_ is decorated with `@GenericHeaderSyntax`.